 Thus the tone and pace of the contest were set; round after furious round rushed by at breakneck speed as the two champions slugged it out.
 Pryor appeared to have the edge with his faster hands and relentless buzzsaw style, but Arguello’s fans never lost heart because they knew victory was just one clean right hand away.
 The only problem with this theory was that whenever Pryor got nailed, he just smiled and tore back in for more.
 Arguello regularly struck with flush overhand or straight rights that would have stunned a rhinoceros, but had little effect on the wild man from Ohio who just never stopped throwing punches.

-The gallant triple-crown champion made his last stand in round thirteen.
-The crowd exulted as the challenger dug deep with big left hooks to the body and then blasted Pryor with huge rights hands upstairs, one of which hit Pryor so violently it buckled his knees and had him looking straight up to the skylights above.
+The gallant triple-crown king made his last stand in round thirteen.
+The crowd exulted as Alexis dug deep with big left hooks to the body followed by huge rights hands upstairs, one of which hit Pryor so violently it buckled his knees and had him looking straight up to the skylights above.
 But the determined champion simply refused to go down.
 At the end of the round, Alexis must have been asking himself, “What do I have to hit this guy with, a sledgehammer?”
 And indeed, as round fourteen began, Arguello was visibly deflated and fatigued, breathing through his mouth and suddenly there to be hit.